 Energetic, flashy, and charming, History the Goldfish certainly knows how to make visitors feel at home!
 History has been living his dream for several years now, and in that time he has grown to fit his electric personality.
 Check out our Facebook, Twitter, Instagram, Pinterest, and Youtube pages to see what he’s been up to or come visit him in person this season!

-Each summer, with the help of the Government of Canada’s Young Canada Works and Canada Summer jobs programs and the Provincial Government’s NS Student Summer Skills Incentive program, we hire high school and university students with interest in history and museums.
+Each summer, with apply for help from the Government of Canada’s Young Canada Works and Canada Summer jobs programs and the Provincial Government’s NS Student Summer Skills Incentive program, to hire youth with interest in history and museums.

 Staff Hall of Fame